josdem/hugo/content/techtalk/spring/spring_boot_cucumber.md

 **Cucumber Reports**

-Another cool plugin is [Cucumber Reports](https://wiki.jenkins.io/display/JENKINS/Cucumber+Reports+Plugin) the main advantage to use is that is very stylish and good looking besides it is easy to explore, feature, scenarios and steps.
-In order to integrate you need to add a simple line of code:
+Another cool plugin is [Cucumber Reports](https://wiki.jenkins.io/display/JENKINS/Cucumber+Reports+Plugin) is very stylish and good looking report, besides it is really easy to explore features, scenarios and steps.
+In order to integrate it you need to add a simple line of code:

 ```java
 package com.jos.dem.jugoterapia.cucumber;